-There are over 10 million over 50s at work in the UK today, a third of the workforce, including 4.4 million women aged 50 to 64.
-The average age for reaching menopause is 51, so many of those 4.4 million will be women transitioning through menopause, making this a key issue for the modern workplace.
-As we emerge from the pandemic, businesses are facing critical staff shortages and a cost-of-living crisis.
-Older workers represent an overlooked source of talent which business can no longer afford to ignore.
-Making sure that women do not leave work due to menopause is now more important than ever.
+There are over 10 million over 50s at work in the UK today, a third of the workforce, including 4.5 million women aged 50 to 64.
+As the average age for reaching menopause is 51, many of that number will be transitioning through menopause, making this a key issue for today's workplace.
+As we have returned to 'normal working' after the pandemic, businesses have experienced staff and skills shortages and employees a cost-of-living crisis.
+Older workers represent an overlooked source of talent which businesses can no longer afford to ignore.
+Making sure that women do not leave work due to menopause is more important than ever.